emmajanedrews/base-template/_posts/2017-01-23-youre-invited-to-our-death-by-chocolate-party.md

 {% include pullquote.html %}

 This is a party we put on for all of our current and past clients as a way of saying thank you for all you’ve done for the Stern Team.
+If you are interested in attending, please click [here](https://www.facebook.com/events/1840913582852606/).

 If you have any questions about this party, feel free to reach out to us so we can fill you in on any details.
 We look forward to seeing you there!